mozilla/mozjpeg/README-turbo.txt

 TurboJPEG/IPP.
 It is faster in some areas but slower in others.

 It was decided to split libjpeg-turbo into a separate SDK so that other projects could take advantage of this technology.
-The shared libraries built from the libjpeg-turbo source can be used as drop-in replacements for libjpeg on most systems.
+The libjpeg-turbo shared libraries can be used as drop-in replacements for libjpeg on most systems.

 *******************************************************************************